eclipse-cyclonedds/cyclonedds/README.md

     $ cmake ..
     $ make

-On one terminal start the application that will be responding to Cyclone DDS pings:
+On one terminal start the application that will be responding to pings:

     $ ./RoundtripPong